RHEcosystemAppEng/exhort/README.md

 - Go Modules (`gomodules`)
 - Pip (`pip`)

+## RHDA Token Authentication

+API Clients must send a `rhda-token` HTTP Header for authentication.
+The lack of such header will result in a `401: Forbidden` Client Error

 ## Dependency Analysis `/api/v3/analysis`

 The expected input data format is a Software Bill of Materials (SBOM) containing the aggregate of all direct and transitive